Microscope Crew

 Phase Plate

 It is a transparent disc having a conjugate area.
-Conjugate area is basically either a negative phase plate (having a thick circular area) or a positive phase plate ( having a thin circular area)
+The conjugate area is either a negative phase plate (having a thick circular area) or a positive phase plate ( having a thin circular area)

 Phase Contrast Microscope – Image formation